ufz/ogs/web/content/docs/benchmarks/creepbgra/CreepBGRa/index.md

   -2G\dfrac{Q}{R} {{\int}_{\Omega} \dfrac{b}{T^2} {\left\Vert{\mathbf s}^{n+1}\right\Vert}^{m-1}  \mathbf{B}^T  {\mathbf s}^{n+1} \mathrm{d} \Omega}
 \end{aligned}

-*Note*: The above rate form of stress integration is implemented in ogs6.
+*Note*: The above rate form of stress integration is implemented in OGS.
- Alternatively, one can use a absolute stress integration form, which can be found in the attached [PDF](doku_BGRa.pdf).
+ Alternatively, one can use an absolute stress integration form, which can be found in the attached [PDF](doku_BGRa.pdf).

 ## Example